kiscsk/recommendation-service/README.md

 ./mvnw clean verify
 ```

+### Test Coverage
+* Jacoco is added to the project to generate code coverage report

+Note: No unit test for CSVPriceLoader and excluded from the report

 ## Contribution Guidelines
 * Fork the repository and create your feature branch.
 * Write clear, tested code and add JavaDoc.